nlptechbook/examples/README.md

 This repository contains the source code for the examples provided in the [Natural Language Processing with Python and spaCy](https://nostarch.com/NLPPython) book.
 > A request to those who bought the book through Amazon: Please make a review for the book on Amazon.
 Your opinion is important, since it can help others decide whether it is the right book for them.
 # Extra Stuff
-The author of the book has also published some extra stuff related to the use of spaCy.
+The author of the book has also published some extra stuff related to NLP and/or the use of spaCy.
+## Research
+[Discovering trends in BERT embeddings of different levels for the task of semantic context determining](https://github.com/nlptechbook/BERTembeddings) - the repo contains the link to the Colab with the working code
 ## Articles
 In these articles, you'll find scenario-focused examples on the use of spaCy and/or natural language processing techniques: